DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/airflow/README.md

     docker-compose up
     ```

+4. In another terminal, run `docker-compose ps` to see which containers are up & running.

-4. Login to Airflow web UI on `localhost:8080` with default creds: `airflow/airflow`
+5. Login to Airflow web UI on `localhost:8080` with default creds: `airflow/airflow`

-5. Run your DAG on the Web Console.
+6. Run your DAG on the Web Console.

-6. On finishing your run or to shut down the container/s:
+7. On finishing your run or to shut down the container/s:
     ```shell
     docker-compose down
     ```